-- Read and understand Part I of Keeping Children Safe in Education (2024).
-Those working directly with children will also read Annex A and B. Those who do not work directly with children will read Part I and Annex A. - Comply with the policies and procedures of the school, including those related to safeguarding. - Read and sign the Code of Conduct, annually. - Know how to contact the DSL and any deputies, and the Head of Safeguarding. - Be clear as to the setting's policy and procedures about child on child abuse, children missing education and those requiring mental health support, and the impact of technology in relation to online safety. - Follow the academy's procedures for the use of mobile phones, cameras and other electronic devices with imaging and sharing capabilities e.g. smart watch.
+- Read and understand Part 1 of Keeping Children Safe in Education (2025).
+Those working directly with children will also read Annex A and B. Those who do not work directly with children will read Part 1 and Annex A. - Comply with the policies and procedures of the school, including those related to safeguarding. - Read and sign the annual declaration annually. - Know how to contact the DSL and any deputies, and the Head of Safeguarding. - Be clear as to the setting's policy and procedures about child-on-child abuse, children missing in education, those requiring mental health support, and the impact of technology in relation to online safety. - Follow the academy's procedures for the use of artificial intelligence, mobile phones, cameras and other electronic devices with imaging and sharing capabilities e.g. smart watch.